FRED J. BURKHARD Friends in the Cayman Islands 1938

 The journey of August Angel to Pine Mountain, where he headed the printmaking shop and taught math and science, is an interesting story that may be found in his biography.
 When August left the School for a new teaching opportunity in Ohio, Fred Burkhard came to the School to teach printmaking.
 August and his new wife Susie Hall Angel, a former PMSS student, departed Pine Mountain to live and teach at Lincoln High School in Dayton, Ohio.
 But, this was not before Fred and August had had the opportunity to meet and obviously enjoy the adventuresome spirit they found in each other.
 It was this budding friendship that led to the call to August to join the PMSS trio on the adventure to the Caymans.
 Further, the three, August, Dodd, and Shera, had joined in an earlier adventure when they traveled to Mexico and then up into Texas, the Colorado Rockies and on into Yellowstone Park in the Summer of 1934 [?].

 When Fred wrote to August and suggested a trip to the Cayman Islands for the four friends, no formal introductions were apparently needed and the quartet made their plans.
 It would seem that Fred had heard and was influenced by the tales of that earlier journey that Dodd, August and Caleb had by motor-car to Mexico and the Rockies.
-Dodd was the far-wanderer and organizer, for in 1936, he had also arranged a motor trip to Mexico with his future wife, Georgia Ayers, and two chaperons, Fern Hall and especially the stern eye of Grazia Combs, a school principal and friend of Pine Mountain.
-The motor trip to Mexico in the Summer of 1936 is well documented by Dodd’s photographs.
+Dodd was the far-wanderer and organizer, for in 1936, he had also arranged a motor trip to Mexico with his future wife, Georgia Ayers, and two chaperons, Fern Hall and especially the stern eye of Grazia Combs, a school teacher and later school principal at Viper, KY, and friend of Pine Mountain.
+The motor trip of Dodd, Georgia Ayers, Grazia Combs, and Fern Hall to Mexico in the Summer of 1936 is well documented by Dodd’s photographs.

 In the same spirit of adventure, August Angel describes the Cayman Island trip in his memoir, Trivia and Me.